Florida Bill Would Auto-Filter Porn for All Users, Not Just Minors

 Similar legislation has been enacted in Utah and is currently pending in Alabama.
 However, the Utah law and the Alabama bill specify that filters must be automatically enabled only when a device is activated by a minor.
 By contrast, the Florida bill, as written, would apply to all users regardless of age.

 HB 1503 and its identical companion bill, SB 1718, require that the filter must notify users when websites or app downloads are blocked, and give users with a password the opportunity to unblock a filtered application or website.
-It does not require that users with passwords be given an opportunity to disable the filter entirely — though it does prohibit users without passwords from doing so.
+Confusingly, it does not require that users with passwords be given an opportunity to disable the filter entirely — though it does prohibit users without passwords from doing so.

-The bill appears to equate “a user with a password” with an adult supervising a minor’s device use, though this is never specified.
+The bill appears to equate “a user with a password” with an adult supervising a minor’s device use, though strangely this is never specified.

 Free speech advocates have argued that age verification laws such as Florida’s HB 3 are unconstitutional because they stifle adults’ access to legal adult content in the name of preventing minors from viewing it.